-This document provides information for users of the CLEA software module "Photoelectric Photometry of the Pleiades".
-It includes discussions of hardware and operating system requirements (Section II); software installation and operation (Section III); files associated with the exercise (Section IV); user options and file formats for possible user modifications (Section V); and astronomical data, models and algorithms employed in the exercise (Section VI).
+This document provides information for users of the CLEA software module The Revolution of the Moons of Jupiter.
+It includes discussions of hardware and operating system requirements (Section II.; software installation and operation (Section III.; files associated with the exercise (Section IV); user options and file formats for possible user modifications (Section V); and astronomical data, models and algorithms employed in the exercise (Section VI).
 The material in this guide is intended for use by the instructor and by other personnel involved in installing and configuring the exercise software and PC hardware.
 It is not intended for distribution to the students.
-(The word "user" as it appears in herein should be interpreted as "instructor", and not "student".)
+(The word "user" as it appears in herein should be interpreted as "instructor", and not "student").